jacobsoo/PowerShellArsenal/README.md

 The project is a port of an old project lying in one of my HDD.
 Finally got time to pick up PowerShell and clean up some parts of the code.

-Currently the number of scripts are limited as of 5th January 2015:
+Currently the number of scripts are limited as of 12th October 2015:
 -----------------------------
 Ideally i will be able to port most of my scripts so that it can be used to perform malware analysis and other Forensics stuff.